Write a Book Template: Exploring How to Structure a Book

 ➨HOOK’s Summary

-The questionnaire guides writers to summarize each scene.
+The prompt-based worksheet guides writers to summarize each scene.
 For example, the HOOK beat is a single scene that requires the following summaries:

 • Outline the issues caused by Hero’s Fatal Flaw that create conflicts as the story unfolds.